microsoft/migrate-java-ee-app-to-azure-training/02-migrating-web-pages/README.md

 ## What are we going to do in this step

-The first step in any migration to Azure is to migrate the deployment process.
+The first thing you should do in any migration to Azure is to migrate the deployment process.

 As we have chosen the deployment target for this training to be Azure App Service we need to make some changes to make it possible to deploy this web application